 People who have an interest and / or an involvement (stake) in an organisation, its activities and its plans for the future.
 This can include the public, service users, carers and staff.

 Society’s negative attitude to people, often caused by lack of understanding.
 Stigma can be a problem for people who experience mental ill health.

 Supervised community treatment

-When someone detained under the Mental Health Act for treatment is discharged from hospital, they can be placed on ‘Supervised Community Treatment’.
+When someone detained under the Mental Health Act is discharged from hospital, they can be placed on ‘supervised community treatment’.
 This means they can return home but continue to be treated without their consent.